SFBdragon/intercept/README.md

 # intercept

+### Warning: unmaintained, not properly tested, etc.

-An under-development, nonrotational, 2D collision library intended for use in game projects.
+A nonrotational, 2D collision library intended for use in game projects.
 Includes both a broadphase and narrow phase, with intersection and line segment testing between and against AABBs, circles, and convex polygons.
 The broadphase uses continuous collision detection and a Sweep & Prune broadphase implementation, with customisable collision resolutions and triggers.